novateams/nova.core/nova/core/roles/linux_xrdp_server/README.md

 # linux_xrdp_server

-This roles installs and configures xrdp on a Linux machine.
+This roles installs and configures XRDP on a Debian based Linux machine.

 ## Requirements